-If you're taking the February LSAT, you must be stoked!
-Less than 48 hours from now, you can say Goodbye To All That.
+If you're taking the July LSAT, you must be stoked!
+Less than 48 hours from now, you can say goodbye to all those hours of prep.
 Ciao.
 Adieu.
 Auf Wiedersehen.
 But before you turn your LSAT books into bedding for your pet iguana, let's make sure you won't be needing them again anytime soon.

 So, the next 48 hours must be crucial, right?
 Your last chance to get that final "push," as it were.